 Fort Lawn is a tiny town located in the state of South Carolina.
 With a population of 961 people and just one neighborhood, Fort Lawn is the 189th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Fort Lawn is generally considered to be a blue-collar town.
-42.24% of the Fort Lawn workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Fort Lawn, you'll notice that it is more blue-collar than most other communities in America.
+42.24% of Fort Lawn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Fort Lawn is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Fort Lawn who work in office and administrative support (13.25%), teaching (6.83%), and management occupations (6.42%).

-As is often the case in a small town, Fort Lawn doesn't have a public transportation system that people use for their commute.
+Fort Lawn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Fort Lawn rank slightly lower than the national average.
-16.94% of adults 25 and older in Fort Lawn have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Fort Lawn are slightly less educated than the national average of 21.84% for the average city or town: 16.94% of adults in Fort Lawn have a bachelor's degree or advanced degree

 The per capita income in Fort Lawn in 2022 was $26,774, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
 This equates to an annual income of $107,096 for a family of four.
 However, Fort Lawn contains both very wealthy and poor people as well.